When your child feels overwhelmed…

 “I just want to do something I’m good at!”

-Even if you don't have 30 minutes to stop and SAY WHAT YOU SEE while your child plays, honoring your child's need to succeed by scheduling in time to decompress and be self-led will help.
-Pointing out the natural running leap strategy by SAYing WHAT YOU SEE and naming the STRENGTH will help even more.
+Even if you don’t have 30 minutes to stop and SAY WHAT YOU SEE® while your child plays, honoring your child’s need to succeed by scheduling time for them to decompress and be self-led will help.
+Pointing out their natural Running Leap strategy as a STRENGTH will help even more.

 SWYS (during): “Looks like you are looking for something to do that you are good at.”

-STRENGTH (after): "Somehow you knew exactly what you needed to do to be able to return to your work."
+STRENGTH (after): “Looks like you knew exactly what you needed to do to be able to return to your work.”

 Just remember what my niece said.
 The same is true for everyone.

-When I feel like I can't get anything done, I do puzzles.
-What is your most common way of backing up for a running leap?
-Your child's?
+When I feel like I can’t get anything done, I do puzzles.
+What is your Running Leap strategy?
+Your child’s?